First reading

 A A

-At our festival of Pentecost, which is the sacred festival of weeks, a good dinner was prepared for me and I reclined to eat.
-When the table was set for me and an abundance of food placed before me, I said to my son Tobias, “Go, my child, and bring whatever poor person you may find of our people among the exiles in Nineveh, who is whole-heartedly mindful of God, and he shall eat together with me.
-I will wait for you, until you come back.”
+On our festival of Pentecost, the feast of Weeks, a fine dinner was prepared for me, and I reclined to eat.
+The table was set for me, and when many different dishes were placed before me, I said to my son Tobiah: “My son, go out and try to find a poor man from among our kinsmen exiled here in Nineveh.
+If he is a sincere worshiper of God, bring him back with you, so that he can share this meal with me.
+Indeed, son, I shall wait for you to come back.”

 V 0.6.1